ref

 A reference to a label or bibliography.

-Produces a textual reference to a label.
+reference, produces a textual reference to a label.
 For example, a reference to a heading will yield an appropriate string such as "Section 1" for a reference to the first heading.
 The references are also links to the respective element.
 Reference syntax can also be used to cite from a bibliography.

+As the default form requires a supplement and numbering, the label must be attached to a referenceable element.
 Referenceable elements include headings, figures, equations, and footnotes.
 To create a custom referenceable element like a theorem, you can create a figure of a custom kind

 and write a show rule for it.
 In the future, there might be a more direct way to define a custom referenceable element.